grisuno/strass_strassen/paper/algorithmic_invariance.md

 4. Benchmark conditions: The 1.95x speedup requires single-threaded OpenBLAS.

-5. Discretization fragility: Adding any noise (sigma >= 0.001) to weights before rounding causes 100% failure.
+5. Discretization fragility: Adding any noise (sigma >= 0.001) to trained weights before rounding causes 100% failure.
 The process is not robust.

 6. Batch size explanation: I identified the optimal range [24, 128] empirically but do not have a theoretical explanation.
 My initial cache coherence hypothesis was incorrect.
+My gradient noise scale measurements are unreliable (GNS=0 for all conditions), so I cannot offer an alternative mechanism.

+7. Gradient noise measurement: My GNS calculation appears to be buggy (returning 0 for all conditions).
+This prevents me from testing hypotheses about gradient noise geometry.

 ### 10.2 When the Approach Fails